GUIDES & DISCOVERIES · QUEBEC CULTURE

 Designed by architect Moshe Safdie, the building itself is a work of art integrated into the historic fabric of the Lower Town.

-One of North America's best museums
+One of the best museums in North America

 Collections